You really want a carbon bike, right? What if I told you that on a limited budget, you’d be better off sticking with metal?

 There’s no hard and fast rule for identifying ‘cheap’ carbon but it’s fairly safe to say that an open-mould frame sold as a complete bike for around £1,000 with a mid-level groupset like Shimano 105 isn’t going to be the really good stuff.

-You’ll notice I’ve chosen to pick on individual bike brands here.
+You’ll notice I’ve chosen not to pick on individual bike brands here.
 None of this is to say that cheap carbon bikes are inherently bad, it’s just that you can do better for your money if you look beyond the frame material headline.

 We live in an age of amazing bicycles and it’s hard to go too wrong with even a modest budget.